 It accelerates, climbs, and deflects crosswinds on par with all but the best wheels in those categories that I’ve reviewed here.
 With the more than capable DT240 hubs, the 4.5 AR weighs remarkably little given its size, no more than all but a couple other wheels in this review of largely Gen 3 all-around wheels.

 But, if you want great performance from one wheelset that you otherwise might need to have two different ones for the range of riding do, the 4.5 AR stands alone and probably is a price competitive option vs. the cost of buying two wheelsets.
-You can find it at the best prices as of January 23, 2018 from stores with top customer satisfaction ratings and help support this site at the same time by clicking on and buying through these links to Competitive Cyclist, Merlin.
+You can find it at the best prices as of April 22, 2018 from stores with top customer satisfaction ratings and help support this site at the same time by clicking on and buying through these links to Competitive Cyclist, Sigma Sports.

 If you don’t need all of this wheelset’s versatility, you can save a good deal of dough with one of the other all-around road disc wheelsets below.